 Riegelsville is a tiny borough located in the state of Pennsylvania.
 With a population of 843 people and just one neighborhood, Riegelsville is the 869th largest community in Pennsylvania.
-Riegelsville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Riegelsville was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Riegelsville home prices are not only among the most expensive in Pennsylvania, but Riegelsville real estate also consistently ranks among the most expensive in America.

-Unlike some boroughs, Riegelsville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Riegelsville are a mix of both white- and blue-collar jobs.
+Riegelsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Riegelsville is a borough of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Riegelsville who work in management occupations (20.29%), sales jobs (15.65%), and office and administrative support (8.56%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.98% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.